lukasbirki/Thesis/README.md

 ### Merging Data

-In order to filter the primary `speeches.csv` dataset based on the selection in the `Dip-Export.docx`, the files were parsed by running the the following script.
+In order to filter the primary `data/speeches.csv` dataset based on the selection in the `data/Dip-Export.docx`, the files were parsed by running the the following script.

 ```R
 Filter_Speeches.R